 The practice of having low-performing students repeat a grade has been hotly disputed and heavily studied by educators, psychologists, and sociologists.
 This practice is usually referred to as grade retention.
-Most of the existing research shows either negative or insignificant effects of grade retention on children's social-emotional adjustment and academic outcomes (Holmes and Matthews 1984; Holmes 1989; Jackson 1975; Hong and Raudenbush 2005; Meisels and Liaw 1991; Smith and Shepard 1987).
-Meta-analyses conclude that the cumulative evidence does not support the use of grade retention as an academic intervention (Jimerson 2001; Holmes 1989; Holmes and Matthews 1984; Jackson 1975).
+Most of the existing research shows either negative or insignificant effects of grade retention on children's social-emotional adjustment and academic outcomes (Holmes and Matthews, 1984; Holmes, 1989; Jackson, 1975; Hong and Raudenbush, 2005; Meisels and Liaw, 1993; Smith and Shepard, 1987).
+Meta-analyses conclude that the cumulative evidence does not support the use of grade retention as an academic intervention (Jimerson, 2001; Holmes, 1989; Holmes and Matthews, 1984; Jackson, 1975).

 Although existing research does not support the use of grade retention as a way to remedy children's poor academic performance, it has been popular for decades in the US.
-The popularity of grade retention has even increased due to recent emphases on educational standards and accountability in schools (Hauser, Pager, and Simmons 2004; Jimerson and Kaufman 2003; McCoy and Reynolds 1999).
-By 1998, at least 10 states in the US had developed explicit policies for ending social promotion (American Federation of Teachers, 1998).1 Social promotion ended in Chicago and New York City in 1999, and in numerous other cities including Baltimore and Philadelphia in the 1990s.
+The popularity of grade retention has even increased due to recent emphases on educational standards and accountability in schools (Hauser et al., 2004; Jimerson and Kaufman, 2003; McCoy and Reynolds, 1999).
+By 1998, at least 10 states in the US had developed explicit policies for ending social promotion (Glidden, 1998).
+Social promotion ended in Chicago and New York City in 1999, and in numerous other cities including Baltimore and Philadelphia in the 1990s.
 In North Carolina, the retention rate in kindergarten through third grade almost doubled from 1992 to 2002 (Early et al., 2003).2